jafudi/flexpair-hugo-site/flexpair.com/content/english/_index.md

 # how_it_works
 how_it_works:
   enable: true
-  section: "how-it-works" # content comming from how-it-works page
+  section: "how-it-works" # content coming from how-it-works page

 # testimonials